- You must be at least 21 years of age.

-Holy Toledo is a youthful and energetic 10-year-old.
+Holy Toledo is a youthful and energetic 11-year-old.
 As his name suggests, he’s a spunky little guy.
 In fact, he’s personality plus.
-He loves to play with his two miniature buddies, Uncle D (also adoptable) and Mr. Peanut.
-Holy Toledo isn’t as far along in his training as some of our other horses, but he does well with the farrier and is able to be loaded and tied.
+He loves to play with his two miniature buddies and the larger horses too!
+Holy Toledo is a confident and curious character that will make someone a great little horse.
+He leads, loads, ties, stands for the farrier.

 Lexi ~ Andalusian Mare

-Lexi is 25 years young and tends to be somewhat quiet and unassuming.
+Lexi is 26 years young and is a very confident horse.
 She’s currently being evaluated for riding but would probably be just as happy hanging out in a pasture with a buddy.
 (She was rescued with a gelding who has since been adopted.)
 Lexi loves being groomed and does very well with the farrier and the loading process.
 She has seasonal allergies that are well controlled with medication.

 Montana~ Quarter Horse Gelding

-Montana is a handsome, stocky 18-year-old.
+Montana is a handsome, stocky 19-year-old.
 We named him after a western state because his Palomino coloring resembles the rocky mountain ridges in that part of the country.
-Montana needs to be a COMPANION-ONLY horse because our vet discovered navicular changes in his right front foot that cause intermittent lameness.
+Montana needs to be a COMPANION-ONLY horse because our vet discovered navicular changes in his front feet that cause intermittent lameness.
 And that condition will progress less rapidly if he leads a relaxed pasture life.
 At this point his foot isn’t painful enough for medication.
-Montana’s health issue doesn’t stop him from being an outgoing, alert horse.
-He does fine with routines such as hoof-trimming and trailer-loading.
+He also has one positive gene responsible for HYPP, (Hyperkalemic Periodic Paralysis).
+Montana’s health issues don’t stop him from being an outgoing, alert horse.
+All of the volunteers love him and he does fine with routines such as hoof-trimming, bathing and trailer-loading.

 Savannah ~ Grade Mare